-Self-mastery practices are the need to invest in yourself through reflection, learning, and taking care of your wellbeing.
-Self-mastery starts with you having your own emotionally intelligent relationship with yourself and others.
-You understand how Emotional Intelligence supports Relationship Intelligence, Social Intelligence, and the systems that you interact with.
+Self-mastery practices involve investing in yourself through reflection, learning, and caring for your well-being.
+Self-mastery starts with your emotionally intelligent relationship with yourself and others.
+You understand how Emotional Intelligence supports Relationship Intelligence, Social Intelligence, and the systems you interact with.

-A core of Self-Mastery creates the platform for effective use of all the other competencies of the Agile Coaching Growth wheel.
+A core of Self-Mastery creates the platform for the effective use of all the other Agile Coaching Growth wheel competencies.
 The level of your self-mastery will influence your potential in the other competencies.
-To achieve self-mastery you must focus on:
+To achieve self-mastery, you must focus on:

 Emotional Intelligence

-Self-Regulation – You are able to regulate your emotions and your energetic field in a conscious way.
-This gives you the ability to choose how you show up, and shift in the moment when necessary and to hold appropriate boundaries.
+• Self-Regulation – You can regulate your emotions and your energetic field consciously.
+This allows you to choose how you show up, shift in the moment when necessary, and hold appropriate boundaries.

-Systems impact – You have the ability to understand your impact, determine if it differs from your intention, and fluidly change the way you show up in order to achieve the desired impact.
-The ability to understand when you have transgressed a boundary, and the skill to repair the relationship.
+• Systems impact – You can understand your impact, determine if it differs from your intention, and fluidly change how you show up to achieve the desired impact.
+Understanding when you have transgressed a boundary and the skill to repair the relationship.

 Competency Level Definitions: